ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

-# Introduction
+# Class properties and capabilities

-This chapter gives an introduction on evolution
+Guidelines help us to create an efficient CLASS, whats next?

 # What happens when an efficient class is created?